 Meninges are delicate membranes surrounding the brain and the spinal cord.
 These membranes protect the brain by housing a fluid-filled space.
-In cases where the meninges are inflamed and infection took place either by viral, bacterial or fungal causes, meningitis takes place.
-Commonly, meningitis is bacterial or viral in nature and the infection started elsewhere in the body such as in the upper respiratory tract, the ears or in the sinuses.
+In cases where the meninges are inflamed and infection took place either by viral, bacterial, or fungal causes, meningitis takes place.
+Commonly, meningitis is bacterial or viral in nature and the infection started elsewhere in the body such as in the upper respiratory tract, the ears, or in the sinuses.

 Types and Causes of Meningitis

 As mentioned above, meningitis is the inflammation and infection of the brain’s delicate membrane – the meninges.
-It can be classified as aseptic, septic and tuberculosis.
-Aseptic meningitis is referred to either viral meningitis or the occurrence of meningeal irritation is due to brain abscess, encephalitis, lymphoma, leukemia or blood in the subarachnoid space.
+It can be classified as aseptic, septic, and tuberculosis.
+Aseptic meningitis is referred to as either viral meningitis or the occurrence of meningeal irritation is due to brain abscess, encephalitis, lymphoma, leukemia, or blood in the subarachnoid space.
 When meningeal infection is caused by bacteria such meningococcus, staphylococcus or influenza bacillus it is classified as aseptic meningitis.
 If it is caused by tubercle bacillus, it is classified as tuberculosis meningitis.

 Meningeal infection, bacterial in nature, tends to be contagious.
 Those that are caused by a virus are less severe and patients recover completely from the condition.
-The rarest form of this disease, fungal meningitis, only affects individuals with weak immune system.
+The rarest form of this disease, fungal meningitis, only affects individuals with a weak immune system.

 Compared to bacterial meningitis, the viral type is less serious.
-The condition is caused by certain viruses even those that causes diarrhea.
+The condition is caused by certain viruses even those that cause diarrhea.
 Most individuals affected with the viral type recover completely from the condition.